johnfairh/RubyGateway/SourceDocs/User Guide.md

 intermediate Swift object, and RubyGateway needs to tie the lifetime of that Swift object to something else in the Swift world.

-### Ruby code safety

-Running arbitrary Ruby code is a bad idea unless the process itself is
-sandboxed: there are no restrictions on what the Ruby VM can do including call `exit!`.

 ### Block arity

 The Ruby runtime cannot tell the arity (number of expected arguments) of